American Funds - Suzanne Dixon Design

-Recognizing the need to expand user engagement, particularly with mobile-first younger demographics, we re-architected Capital Group’s intricate desktop retirement management tools into a powerful yet elegant mobile experience, empowering users with on-the-go portfolio access and interaction.
+Recognizing the need to better engage mobile-first, younger users, we transformed Capital Group’s complex desktop retirement tools into a sleek, powerful mobile experience.
+The goal was to empower users with easy, on-the-go access to their portfolios, making retirement management feel approachable and effortless.

 Date: Spring/Summer 2015